Down the rabbit hole…

 What does the Solstice mean?

 The biannual Solstice event is foundational to the patterns of life on earth.
 It sets the clock to our perception of time.
-Our human experience of time, and thus our experience of frequency is determined and defined by it.
+Our human experience of time, and thus our experience of frequency is defined by it.
 Let me explain what I mean.

 Behind the Curtain

 Is any of this applicable to guitar building?
-Well, I believe that an attempt to understand our place in the universe, and to understand our sentience as conscious beings is worthy of exploration.
+Well, maybe.
+I believe that an attempt to understand our place in the universe, and to understand our sentience as conscious beings is worthy of exploration.
 This is not anthropic futility.
 All of us are fundamentally connected to the cycles of this planet, and music is such a pure form of our human expression.
 For me, music has always been the most serene and pure thing to experience.

-I also believe there is no such thing as a perfect guitar, and that only a musical experience itself can be truly perfect.
+I also believe there is no such thing as a perfect guitar, only a musical experience itself can be truly perfect.
 Every guitarist can experience a perfect musical moment.
 My goal with Solstice is to give you a deep connection to your instrument.
 I want to help you create the greatest musical experience possible.